Schwartz-AlaLaurila-Labs/sa-labs-analysis-docs/getting-started.md

 3\) Download and install [ToolboxToolbox](https://github.com/ToolboxHub/ToolboxToolbox) by following the [installation instructions](https://github.com/ToolboxHub/ToolboxToolbox#installation).
 Restart MATLAB

 4\) Run the function `tbUseProject('sa-labs-analysis');` in the Matlab command window.
-It will start installing the data analysis toolbox with the required dependency.
+It will start installing the data analysis toolbox with the required dependencies.
 To verify the installation, check the last few lines of the Matlab console.
 It should look as below:

 ```
 Checking for "sa-labs-analysis" local hook.